MA in Economics: Co-op program

 After graduation, the challenge of finding a job at the same time as thousands of other new graduates begins.
 Co-op alumni tend to find jobs faster than other students and at higher salaries.
 How?
 With the help of Concordia's Institute for Co-operative Education, they have already sharpened their job search; résumé and cover letter writing; networking; and interview skills while studying.
 They also have between 4 and 8 months of relevant paid work experience to put on their résumé!
 This also allows Co-op students to orient their career in the right direction by letting them into the workforce before they graduate.

-Applications for May 2023 are now closed.
-Completed forms sent after August 30, 2023 will be accepted until August 30, 2023 for September 2023 entry into Co-op.
-Forms sent after that date will be considered for January 2024 entry.
+Applications for May 2024 are now closed.
+Completed forms sent by August 31, 2024 will be considered for entry for September 2024.
+Forms sent after that date will be considered for January 2025 entry.

 The Department of Economics is the only Arts and Science unit offering the Co-op option to its MA students.
 As a member of the MA Co-op program, you must remember the following characteristics of the program: